-Ouestion 1:
+Question 1:

-Students are required to choose and write persuasive essay from the three choices provided.
+Students are required to choose and write an argumentative essay from the three choices provided.
 It will be worth 25 marks.

-Ouestion 2:
+Question 2:

 Students are required to write any original work and demonstrate their understanding of how to create character, establish setting, develop a plot and show that they can handle the elements of short stories.
 It will be worth 30 marks.